 As is easily apparent, my more admirable idea of having found physical proof of a connection between the Zuni and ancient Japanese laying in amongst a bunch of trinkets and old watches in some obscure shop in Jerome quickly went by the wayside, instead adding more credibility and strength to the stories of German submarines in the Sea of Cortez, most likely the U-196, and stashes of, even though it wasn't, Nazi gold hidden away in the desert.

 On Monday, January 7, 1985, and on-and-off almost all of the next day, without getting into a whole lot of the logistics, I sought out and met with a former World War II German submariner at the Riverside Hotel and Casino in Laughlin, Nevada.

 The submariner was named Johann Kremer, a former POW visiting the U.S. for a reunion in Phoenix, Arizona.
 He said in 1944 he had escaped side-by-side along with the infamous U-boat captain, Jurgen Wattenberg and 60 others from the Papago Park POW camp in Arizona and, like Wattenberg, never made it to their intended goal, the Colorado River.
 But here he was now, 40 years later, after visiting the Grand Canyon the day before, standing there next to me along the Colorado River recounting tales of days gone by.

 During our time together Kremer was approached by a man identifying himself as a former Kriegsmarine U-boat crew member currently living somewhere along the coast of the Sea of Cortez in Sonora, Mexico.
-While the three of us were together Kremer and the other man only spoke in German so I really didn't get the full gist of the story he was telling, although intermittently Kremer would turn and explain to me parts of the conversation.
+While the three of us were together Kremer and the other man spoke only in German so I really didn't get the full gist of the story he was telling, although intermittently Kremer would turn and explain to me parts of the conversation.
 During the conversation the man, after removing something from what looked like a well-worn bowling bag he had next to him on the floor, set a small open-top olive drab cloth bag on the table that contained within itself a rather snug fitting cardboard box.